h4k1m0u/phaser-test/README.md

 ```bash
 third_party/ycmd/third_party/tern_runtime/node_modules
 ```

-- Add a [jsconfig.json][jsconfig] file similar to the one in this project at the root of your folder.

 - Finally, check that YouCompleteMe (YCM) is running correctly by looking at the logs whose paths are printed with: